 TeamOdyssey is an exhilarating experience that combines group development initiatives on the ground with team-centered climbing activities on the Odyssey High Ropes Course at the University of Richmond.
-Much more than just a physical challenge, TeamOdyssey is a challenging yet inclusive experience that forges permanent bonds among participants.
-TeamOdyssey’s programs are designed for young people from middle school through college.
+Much more than just a physical challenge, TeamOdyssey is a challenging, yet inclusive experience that forges permanent bonds among participants.
+TeamOdyssey’s programs are designed for 5th grade through college aged students.
 Activities are aligned with the Virginia Standards of Learning to reinforce concepts students are learning in the classroom.

 Note: 2 hour selection not available for Team Odyssey

-TeamMobile brings Challenge Discovery’s innovative team-building programs to groups of young people, from 3rd grade through college, on their home turf: schools, universities, camps, churches or sports facilities.
+TeamMobile brings Challenge Discovery’s innovative team-building activities to 3rd grade through college aged students, on their home turf: schools, universities, camps, churches or sports facilities.
 TeamMobile’s programs are fun, but they’re more than simple games.
-They foster team growth and personal development by helping to develop self-esteem, critical and creative thinking, risk taking, conflict resolution, communication, leadership, trust and collaboration.
+They foster team growth and personal development by helping to develop creative and critical thinking skills, as well as communication and collaboration skills.

 Teachers have a lot to teach each other.
 Yet during the school year, teachers’ busy routines leave little time for creative collaboration.
 Teaming the Teachers is a fun and innovative team-building program that’s delivered on-site at your school.
 Thoughtfully designed challenges give participants the opportunity to problem-solve together and lay a foundation for supporting each other throughout the school year.

 Team building isn’t a one-size-fits-all experience at Challenge Discovery.
 Our programs are customized to fit the specific needs of each group.
 We base our recommendations on the size of your group, the time you have available and the goals you want to achieve while you’re here.